-If the executive is clearly management, then the executive can meet the "management" requirement.
-However, ERISA offers no management definition.
+If the executive is clearly management, then the executive would be able to meet the management requirement.
+However, ERISA offers no definition of management.
 Therefore, the facts and circumstances of the client's individual situation must be evaluated.
 Some general guidelines might be used to define management.
 The employee will not qualify as management if the employee provides merely support services.
 Additionally, the executive should be in a position to influence the design and operation of the plan.
 The U.S. Department of Labor (DOL) provides some guidance in its informal Advisory Opinions.

-Generally, a select group of management would need to consist of individuals who have the "ability to affect or substantially influence, through negotiation or otherwise, the design and operation of their ... plan taking into consideration any risks attendant thereto, and, therefore, would not need the substantive rights and protection of Title I" of ERISA.
+Generally, a select group of management would need to consist of individuals who have the "ability to affect or substantially influence, through negotiation or otherwise, the design and operation of their ... plan taking into consideration any risks attendant thereto, and, therefore, would not need the substantive rights and protection of Title I of ERISA."17

 One court case indicated that certain positions could be considered members of management.
-These positions include "order processing manager, assistant general manager, director of purchasing and personnel, assistant controller, fleet equipment manager, and assistant director of manufacturing."

-This list represents only a single court's opinion and is not recognized as authority by the DOL.
+These positions include: "order processing manager, assistant general manager, director of purchasing and personnel, assistant controller, fleet equipment manager, and assistant director of manufacturing."18 This list represents only a single court's opinion and is not recognized as authority by the DOL.
 Executive participation in the plan does not have to be limited to a strictly narrow group of a company's top executives.
-The plan may be allowed to include a broad range of management or highly compensated individuals as long as the plan is not offered to "widely varying levels" of employees.
+The plan may be allowed to include a broad range of management or highly compensated individuals as long as the plan is not offered to "wildly varying levels" of employees.19

-Highly compensated
+Highly Compensated

 The "highly compensated" requirement is not defined by ERISA.
-Therefore, the facts and circumstances of the specific situation must again be evaluated in order to determine whether an employee is highly compensated.

-In contrast to ERISA, the IRC defines highly compensated in several sections.
+Therefore, the facts and circumstances of the specific situation must again be evaluated in order to determine whether an employee is highly compensated.20 In contrast to ERISA, the IRC defines highly compensated in several sections.
 It is important to remember that the IRC does not define the highly compensated employee for ERISA purposes.
-However, the compensation threshold in IRC Section 414(g) might be considered an initial guideline.

-For year 2022, this amount is \$135,000.
+However, the compensation threshold in IRC Section 414(q) might be considered an initial guideline.21 For year 2022, this amount is \$135,000.
 This amount is indexed for inflation on an annual basis.
 Any analysis of the highly compensated requirement must take into consideration all facts and circumstances.
-Although compensation levels less than the \$135,000 compensation threshold could fail to meet the highly compensated test, the definition of highly compensated could vary from location to location.
+Although compensation levels less than the \$135,000 compensation threshold could fail to meet the highly compensated test,22 the definition of highly compensated could vary from location to location.

 A level of compensation in a rural area with a low cost of living may not be equivalent to a level of compensation in an urban area with a high cost of living.
 Therefore, the \$135,000 threshold could be adjusted upward or downward depending on the actual circumstances.
-Also, please note the \$135,000 threshold does not automatically qualify the executive for the "highly compensated" status.
+Also, please note that the \$135,000 threshold does not automatically qualify the executive for the "highly compensated" status.
 The DOL does not recognize the compensation threshold in IRC Section 414(q) as the definition of highly compensated.

-In summary, as long as the GEBA is only part of the individual employment agreements of select employees, it should not be an employee welfare benefit plan or pension benefit plan and not be subject to ERISA.
-However, if the GEBA is considered an ERISA plan, all ERISA requirements can be met as long as the GEBA is for a select group of management or highly compensated employees.
+In summary, the GEM is considered an ERISA plan and is subject to ERISA.
+However, all ERISA requirements can be met as long as the GEM is for a select group of management or highly compensated employees.

-The documents that follow assume the GEBA is an ERISA plan and qualifies for the top-hat exemption.
+The documents that follow assume the GEM is an ERISA plan and qualifies for the top hat exemption.
 Counsel must draft and modify the documents to apply to a client's particular situation.
-Counsel is, of course, responsible for the actual wording of a client's documents.
+Counsel is, of course, responsible for actual wording of a client's documents.